brunorrboaretto/Laser_Spike_Timing_Analysis_Repository/README.md

 - Extract the <code>.zip</code> file to obtain the folder <code>Sinusoidal_full_TS/</code>, which contains four folders <code>Gain_40</code>, <code>Gain_60</code>, <code>Gain_80</code>, and <code>Gain_100</code>, each folder correspond to a value of modulation amplitude of the laser in arbitrary units;
 - In this work we selected the folder <code>Gain_100</code>;
 - The data is in <code>.mat</code> form, by running the command <code>python3 extract.py</code> will read the <code>.mat</code> files and convert it into <code>.dat</code> form, writing one by one into the <code>Sinusoidal_full_TS/</code> directory.
 From here the four <code>Gain_XX</code> can be removed;
-- If everything works, by running the code <code>python3 extract.py</code>, it will result in a dataset composed of 350 <code>.dat</code> files (70 frequency values for 5 distinct current values).
+- If everything works, by running the code <code>python3 extract.py</code>, it will result in a dataset composed of 350 <code>.dat</code> files which comprise ISI laser sequences (70 frequency values for 5 distinct current values).

 ## Python libraries:

 - **NumPy**: Facilitates efficient handling and manipulation of large multi-dimensional arrays and provides a wide range of mathematical functions for numerical computations in Python;
 - **sys**: The sys module provides access to some variables used or maintained by the Python interpreter and functions that interact strongly with the interpreter;
-- **matplotlib.pyplot** is a Python library commonly used for creating visualizations and plots, providing a high-level interface for generating a wide range of graphs and charts.
+- **matplotlib.pyplot** is a Python library commonly used for creating visualizations and plots, providing a high-level interface for generating a wide range of graphs and charts;
-- **csv**: Used to read the .csv files;
+- **scipy.io** module in Python's SciPy library provides functions for reading and writing various file formats used in scientific computing.
+It allows users to load and save data from MATLAB files (.mat), as well as other file formats commonly used in scientific computing, such as NetCDF, IDL, and Harwell-Boeing files;
+- **colorednoise** generates Gaussian distributed noise with a power law spectrum with arbitrary exponents.
 - **TensorFlow**: TensorFlow is an open-source machine learning framework developed by Google.
-It provides a comprehensive ecosystem of tools, libraries, and community resources for building and deploying machine learning models across a range of platforms.
+It provides a comprehensive ecosystem of tools, libraries, and community resources for building and deploying machine learning models across a range of platforms;
 - **scikit-learn**: Scikit-learn is a simple and efficient tool for data mining and data analysis.
-It provides a wide range of supervised and unsupervised learning algorithms through a consistent interface in Python.
+It provides a wide range of supervised and unsupervised learning algorithms through a consistent interface in Python;
 - **Keras**: is a high-level deep learning framework designed for rapid experimentation and prototyping of neural networks.
 It offers an intuitive interface for building, training, and deploying models, with modular components known as layers that can be easily configured to create complex architectures.
 Keras seamlessly integrates with popular deep learning backends like TensorFlow, enabling efficient computation on both CPU and GPU.
 Its user-friendly API abstracts away low-level implementation details, allowing researchers and practitioners to focus on model design and experimentation.

-### How to Use

-Feel free to explore the code, datasets, and documentation provided in this repository.
-If you have any questions or suggestions, please don't hesitate to open an issue or reach out to the authors.
+## Generating the colored noise dataset (optional)
+- The ANN is trained in a dataset composed of colored noised signals;
+- By running the code <code>generate_colored_noise.py</code> will generate 50,000 colored noises with random values of alpha varying from -4 to 4;
+- The code evaluates the 24 ordinal probabilities (D=4) and the permutation entropy for each colored noise;
+- The code generates three files:
+1. <code>cn_a_data.dat</code> which corresponds to the values of alpha for each signal -- labels;
+2. <code>cn_p_data.dat</code> which corresponds to the 24 ordinal probabilities for each signal -- features;
+3. <code>cn_s_data.dat</code> which corresponds to the permutation entropy for each signal;
+*Please note that when utilizing this step, it is important to cite the repository https://github.com/felixpatzelt/colorednoise for proper acknowledgment.*

+This step can be skipped if you want to download the files <code>.dat</code> files directly from this repository.

+## Generating the Artificial Neural Network
+- To generate the ANN we use the Keras framework;
+- Bu running the code <code>neural_network_0.py</code> the algorithm will read the file <code>cn_p_data.dat</code> and <code>cn_a_data.dat</code> which correspond to the features and its labels, respectively;
+- This dataset is segmented into test and training groups;
+- The ANN is composed of two dense layers: the first layer has 64 neurons with <code>ReLU</code> activation function, and the second layer has a single neuron, which is the output layer.
+The model is then compiled using the <code>RMSprop</code> optimizer, mean squared error (MSE) as the loss function, and mean absolute error (MAE) as the evaluation metric.
+- After the training stage, the ANN is ready to estimate the alpha value of an external signal just with the ordinal probabilities information;
+- The model produced by the code is saved in <code>model.h5</code> file, which can be loaded to be used in distinct data.</br>
+*We have to mention that, as we have shown in <code>https://doi.org/10.1038/s41598-021-95231-z</code>, the alpha value of a colored noise (and stochastic process in general) carries information about the temporal correlations of the signal.
+In the case of deterministic signals, alpha carries useful information that can be used, for example, to distinguish between noise and chaos.
+In addition, we do not argue that the ISIs have an alpha coefficient that can be interpreted in terms of (or be consistent with) the slope of the power spectrum.
+We argue that the alpha value returned by the ML algorithm carries information about the ISI sequence, which in turn, encodes information about the input signal applied to the laser current.*

+## Generate data and figures

 ### Citation